CoryWBoris/AbletonAutoColor/README.md

 Only tested and working on Ableton 11, but this could work for older versions if the python script were backwards compatible for python 2.

+**Past Fixes:**
+I fixed the inability to change colors of previously named tracks on load.
+It now does that, yeah.

+I fixed the inability to change all variations of nested group tracks.
+It also that does.

 **Future Updates:**

-I'd like to make a graphical interface for choosing the colors you want to apply automatically.
+I will soon post a version on gumroad which will contain an interactable gui (fancy way of saying you can pick colors from a window).
 For now, with just a tiny bit of typing, you can add the colors to the dictionary in this script.

-Also the script currently does not change clip colors belonging to tracks which exist prior to the name change.
-I will hopefully add this feature as well.

 **Coffees Welcome!**
 - Paypal: tromboris@gmail.com